smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ## Alternatives considered

 Does sdl_java_suite library need to have all localized strings?
 This question is raised because the supported languages can be varied on the app.
+As the result of some discussion, steering committee will be responsible for all localized strings.